2016 Missouri gubernatorial election

-The 2016 Missouri gubernatorial election was held on November 8, 2016, to elect the Governor of Missouri, concurrently with the 2016 U.S. presidential election, as well as elections to the United States Senate and elections to the United States House of Representatives and various state and local elections.
+The 2016 Missouri gubernatorial election was held on November 8, 2016, to elect the governor of Missouri, concurrently with the 2016 U.S. presidential election, as well as elections to the United States Senate, elections to the United States House of Representatives, and various state and local elections.

 The primaries were held on August 2.
-Incumbent Democratic Governor Jay Nixon was term-limited and could not run for re-election to a third term in office.
+Incumbent Democratic governor Jay Nixon was term-limited and could not run for re-election to a third term in office.
 State Attorney General Chris Koster and businessman, author and former U.S. Navy SEAL Eric Greitens won the Democratic and Republican primaries, respectively.
 On election day, November 8, 2016, the Associated Press declared Greitens the winner of the election, and Koster conceded shortly after.
+This was the first gubernatorial election since 1968 that the winner was from a different party as the presidential candidate who won the popular vote in the concurrent election, and the first since 1940 that a Republican accomplished the feat.